mobajemu-msft/groove-api-documentation/Groove/Using-the-Groove-RESTful-Services/Deep-Link.md

 |Track|https://music.microsoft.com/Track/xxx?action=yyy|https://music.microsoft.com/Track/c1afef07-0100-11db-89ca-0019b92a3933?action=buy|

 ## App-to-app direct linking
 In Windows 10 we currently don't support direct app-to-app linking.
-We recommend launching the deeplink in a browser that will handle opening the native application in some cases:
+We recommend launching the deeplink in a browser which will handle opening the native application in some cases:

 ```csharp
 string deeplink = content.Link;